ET 690 Educational Technology Seminar

 (this is a paper not a book), but you should find several major

-themes that tie the above articles to the class readings.
+themes that tie your articles to the class readings.
 Consider

 - Daniel, Sir John, Cottrell, Robert, & Kozma,